mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/evaluation.md

 ## Types of Predictions

 The metrics for evaluating the quality of predictions that have been obtained for a test set are chosen automatically, depending on the type of predictions provided by the model.
-In general, the command line API supports evaluating binary predictions, probability estimates, and regression scores.
+In general, the command line API supports evaluating binary predictions, probability estimates, and scores.
 Not all of these prediction types must be supported by a single machine learning method.
 For example, in case of the BOOMER algorithm, the prediction of probabilities is only possible with certain configurations.

-(regression-scores)=
+(scores)=

-### Regression Scores
+### Scores

-We refer to real-valued predictions, which may be positive or negative, as *regression scores*.
+We refer to real-valued predictions, which may be positive or negative, as *scores*.
 In the context of multi-label classification, positive scores indicate a preference towards predicting a label as relevant, whereas negative scores are predicted for labels that are more likely to be irrelevant.
 The absolute size of the scores corresponds to the confidence of the predictions, i.e., if a large value is predicted for a label, the model is more certain about the correctness of the predicted outcome.
-Unlike {ref}`probability-estimates`, regression scores are not bound to a certain interval and can be arbitrary positive or negative values.
-The BOOMER algorithm uses regression scores as a basis for predicting probabilities or binary labels.
-If you want to evaluate the quality of the regression scores directly, instead of transforming them into probabilities or binary predictions, the argument `--prediction-type scores` may be passed to the command line API:
+Unlike {ref}`probability-estimates`, scores are not bound to a certain interval and can be arbitrary positive or negative values.
+The BOOMER algorithm uses scores as a basis for predicting probabilities or binary labels.
+If you want to evaluate the quality of the scores directly, instead of transforming them into probabilities or binary predictions, the argument `--prediction-type scores` may be passed to the command line API:

 ````{tab} BOOMER
    ```text